How to make the most of your data in a post-Google Universal Analytics world

 Unfortunately, the transition to GA4 poses two risks to your data.

-1. Your UA data will not migrate to GA4
+1. Your UA data will be unavailable starting July 1, 2024

-When you transition to GA4, your historic data will not go with you to the new platform.
-Until January 2024, you will still be able to access your historic data on the UA platform.
+Your historical data did not migrate to the new platform.
+You can still access your historic data on the UA platform until July 1, 2024.
 But after that time, it will be completely inaccessible—unless you move it to a data warehouse.

 2. GA4 won’t keep your data forever